arliputraa/Neo4j-Enterprise-Download-Free/README.md

 #### For Linux

     https://neo4j.com/artifact.php?name=neo4j-enterprise-4.4.10-unix.tar.gz

-copy and paste in your browser
+* copy and paste in your browser
+* You can change the latest version, for now (4.4.10)